Article

 2. Process in Lean Construction

-How do we effectively streamline construction processes?
+How do you effectively optimize construction processes?

 Lean process focuses on optimizing every construction phase and ensuring smooth transitions between these phases.
 It aims to improve operations continuity across all stages of construction, reducing inefficiencies and enhancing overall project performance.